hmrc/api-platform-test-user/resources/public/api/conf/1.0/docs/overview.md

 ### What is this API for?

-By providing a programmatic way of generating test users, this API aids in automated testing of APIs on the API Platform.
+By providing a programmatic way of generating test users, this test API aids in automated testing of other business APIs on the external test environment.